jessejenks/continued-fractions/README.md

 ~~~ javascript
 var pi = Cfraction.PI;
 ~~~
-returns the first 80 or so terms for the Euler-Mascheroni constant gamma
+returns the first 80 or so terms for pi

 ~~~ javascript
 var gamma = Cfraction.GAMMA;